LENSHOOD/TW-TDD-FizzBuzz/README.md

 - i is multiple of both 7 and 3, return FizzWhizz
 - i is multiple of 3, 5 and 7, return FizzBuzzWhizz
 - i contains 3, return Fizz
-- i contains 3, multiple of any number, return Fizz
-- i contains 5 and multiple of 5, return Buzz
+- i contains 5, return value cannot include Fizz
-- i contains 5 and multiple of 7, return Whizz
-- i contains 5 and multiple of 5 and 7, return BuzzWhizz
-- i contains 7 and multiple of 3, return Fizz
+- i contains 7 and not contains 3, return value cannot include Buzz
-- i contains 7 and multiple of 7, return Whizz
-- i contains 7 and multiple of 3 and 7, return FizzWhizz
 - i contains 7 and contains 3, return Fizz

 ### Note